murads994/Supervised-Sentiment-Analysis-Word2Vec-into-LogisticRegression/README.md

-# Supervised Sentiment Analysis: Word2Vec as an input into LogisticRegression
+# Supervised Sentiment Analysis: Word2Vec as an input into Logistic Regression